 Many of your works seem to be influenced by art from the Renaissance era.
 Can you explain this influence?

 Renaissance and medieval art continue to be inspirational to me.
 I pretty much love it all.
 Not just the paintings and drawings, but the tapestries, illuminated manuscripts, architecture, ornamentation and sculpture.
-I’m drawn to the attention to detail, often awkward and staged looking compositions, bizarre perspectives and intriguing use of symbolism.
+I’m drawn to the attention to detail, the compositions, often bizarre perspectives and intriguing use of symbolism.
 Mysticism, magic and alchemy were prevalent in those ages and I enjoy the fact that this comes through in the imagery of the time.

 Have you ever considered transforming your art into an animation?